Brayford Pool: History and profile

 The Brayford Pool is known for its large population of mute swans (Cygnus olor).
-The swans made the news in 2004, over concerns about the animals' diet and overall health, as well as the appearance on the Pool of a number of Australian black swans (Cygnus atratus).
+The swans made the news in 2004, over concerns about the birds' diet and overall health, as well as the appearance on the Pool of a number of Australian black swans (Cygnus atratus).

-Also located on the Brayford Pool is the Lincoln Unit of the Sea Cadet Corps - T.S.
+Also located on the Brayford Pool is the Lincoln Unit of the Sea Cadet Corps – T.S.
 Wrangler.

-Brayford Island is in the Pool.
+Brayford Island, also known as Swan Island, is a man-made island in the Pool.
+Speculation about its origins has led it to be of historical interest.